spacetelescope/slitlessutils/docs/glossary.rst

 Glossary
 ========

-Since many terms may be used colloquially and/or have different definitions in other contexts, this Glossary provides a concrete definition for ambiguous terms.
+Since many terms may be used colloquially and/or have different definitions in other contexts, this Glossary provides a concrete definition for potentially ambiguous terms.

 .. glossary::